Five Go Down to the Sea: Plot

-Siblings Julian, Dick and Anne Kirrin, and their cousin Georgina 'George' Kirrin and her dog, Timmy, spend a holiday at a coastal farm in Cornwall.
-There, they are nicely welcomed and hosted by the garrulous Mrs Penruthlan and her enormous husband, whose monosyllabic utterances they find incomprehensible and quite funny.
+Siblings Julian, Dick and Anne Kirrin, their cousin Georgina 'George' and her dog, Timmy, spend a holiday at a coastal farm in Cornwall.
+There, they are nicely welcomed and hosted by the talkative Mrs Penruthlan and her enormous husband, whose monosyllabic utterances they find incomprehensible and quite funny.
 The children encounter a young boy named Yan (Jan), as well as a group of travelling entertainers called the Barnies.

-The children learn that long ago, villainous locals would shine a light on stormy nights to direct ships onto rocks to wreck them, and the vessels would be smashed and their cargoes washed ashore and stolen.
+The children learn that long ago, villainous locals would shine a light on stormy nights to direct ships onto rocks to wreck them, so their cargoes washed ashore and could be stolen.
 Julian and Dick discover a light is again being shone at night, so the children set out to solve the mystery.
-They discover the Secret Way, a way used by the old Wreckers, and when they were locked up in a cellar and told that they had come at an 'awkward time', Yan comes and helps the Five escape, as he knew the Secret Way.
-They go back to Mrs. Penruthlan via the Secret Way, in the misbelief that Mr. Penruthlan is in the wrong.
-When the Five and Yan discover that Mr. Penruthlan is actually with the police and find out that his consistent "aahs","ooohs" and "ocks" are because he didn't have his false teeth in, the Five quickly warm up to him.
-Later in the book after a Barnie shows and a good meal at Penruthlans', they discover that the 'Guv'nor' of the Barnies actually is the exchanger of the goods the Wreckers stole from the wrecked ships.
-Mr. Penruthlan discovers a white package inside Clopper (a dangerously funny pretend horse that is the highlight of any Barnie show), and in the end, after calling the police, Mr. Penruthlan guffaws and hands Clopper over to Julian and Dick, and wishes them luck with it.
+They discover the Secret Way, a path used by the old Wreckers and they are locked up in a cellar by some locals after being told they have come at an 'awkward time'.
+Yan comes and helps the Five escape, as he knew the Secret Way and they go back to Mrs Penruthlan.

+The Five and Yan discover that Mr Penruthlan is actually with the police, they all quickly warm to him.
+Later, after a show by the Barnies and a good meal at the Penruthlans', they discover that the 'Guv'nor' of the Barnies is the exchanger of the goods that the Wreckers stole from the ships.
+Mr Penruthlan discovers a white package inside Clopper (a funny, pretend horse, that is the highlight of any Barnie show), and after calling the police, he hands Clopper over to Julian and Dick, and wishes them luck with it.